ChandrikaSP/Research-Development/README.md

+## This GitHub repository has PyTorch code implementation sof both SVG-LP and FutureGAN.
 # Stochastic Video Generation with a Learned Prior for anomaly detection
 This is code from the paper [Stochastic Video Generation with a Learned Prior](https://arxiv.org/abs/1802.07687) by Emily Denton and Rob Fergus.
-See the [project page](https://sites.google.com/view/svglp/) for details and generated video sequences.
 It is further updated for our task of anomaly detection for SM-MNIST dataset.

 ##  Training on Stochastic Moving MNIST (SM-MNIST)
 To train the SVG-LP model on the 2 digit SM-MNIST dataset run: